ankit-scripts/Hospital-Emergency-Room-Dashboard/README.md

 ### 🌟 Key Findings

+- The timeliness analysis shows that the majority of patients were **not seen within the 30-minute target** in both years.
   - **Average Wait Time:** 35.3 minutes
   - **Target Wait Time:** 30 minutes

-The timeliness analysis shows that the majority of patients were **not seen within the 30-minute target** in both years.

 - **2023:** 42% of patients were seen within the target time, while **58% exceeded the 30-minute target**.

 - **2024:** 39.5% of patients were seen within the target time, while **60.5% exceeded the 30-minute target**.

-The percentage of patients meeting the target **decreased from 42% in 2023 to 39.5% in 2024**, while the percentage missing the target increased from **58% to 60.5%**.
+- The percentage of patients meeting the target **decreased from 42% in 2023 to 39.5% in 2024**, while the percentage missing the target increased from **58% to 60.5%**.

-With an overall average wait time of **35.3 minutes**, the results indicate an opportunity to improve patient flow and reduce waiting times.
+- With an overall average wait time of **35.3 minutes**, the results indicate an opportunity to improve patient flow and reduce waiting times.
 Improving timeliness may also contribute to a better **patient experience and satisfaction score**, which averaged **4.99 out of 10**.

 ---